icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 1. File -> Session Manager -> New
 2. networktype: MySQL (TCP/IP), IP: 127.0.0.1, user: root, password: root, port: 3306
 3. Click Open
-4. Mark root@localhost -> Right click and choose: Create New -> Database
+4. Mark root@localhost -> Right click and choose: Create New -> Database.
+Name it "flowengine-system"
 5. Select the database and add new query window
-6. Paste the OH-flowengine SQL-create code.
+6. Paste the SQL-code from the "Open ePlatForm 1.9.ansi.sql".
 Located in FlowEngine -> docs -> db
 7. Execute
+8. Make sure the demo.oeplatform.org project is added to the TomCat Server.
+9. Also check the config.xml in demo.oeplatform.org -> WebContent -> WEB-INF.
+Make sure the Url is pointing to the db you´ve just added "<Url>jdbc:mysql://127.0.0.1:3306/flowengine-system</Url>"

 ## FAQ